 Cooling Systems

 Air conditioners and heat pumps comprise most home cooling systems.
 Air conditioners use refrigerant to remove heat from indoor air and release it outdoors.
-Heat pumps can reverse their heating operation to provide cooling in summer months.
+Heat pumps can reverse their heating operation to provide cooling in the summer months.

 Inefficient operation, low refrigerant, dirty filters, leaky ducts, and poor insulation cause AC systems to work harder to maintain comfort.
 Solar heat gain through windows and other openings also adds to the cooling load.